fabrizzioorderique/Mercury/README.md

-# web-bot
+# Project Mercury
-hosts my Devpost web bot application:
+A Financial Decision Visualization Tool:

-web-bot, also known as PROJECT MERCURY, is a desktop applicaiton that is meant to help younger users make financial decisions in the stock market.
+PROJECT MERCURY is a desktop applicaiton that is meant to help younger users make financial decisions in the stock market.
 Due to the increase in youth investments made easy through platforms like Robinhood, many young investors are starting to take on the stock market.
 However, if dealt with irresponsibly, trading on the market